lkurnoff/odin-recipes/README.md

 # odin-recipes
-a brutal place for a couple of nice recipes .
+A brutal place for a couple of nice recipes.